$L^p$-spectral triples and $p$-quantum compact metric spaces: -Spectral Triples and -Quantum Compact Metric Spaces

-We now introduce a $p$-analogue for quantum compact metric spaces.
-We start by recalling the most general definition of states on a unital Banach algebra, which will be used in subsection \ref{QMUHF} where we obtain a $p$-analogue of a quantum compact metric space for the states on an $L^p$-operator algebra.
+We also need to work with general definition of states on a unital Banach algebra, which will be used in Subsection \ref{QMUHF} where we obtain a $p$-analogue of a quantum compact metric space for the states on an $L^p$-operator algebra.
 The following is Definition 2.6 in \cite{blph2020}.

 \begin{definition} Let $A$ be a unital Banach algebra.
 We define its state space $S(A) \subseteq A'=\Li(A, \C)$ by

 \end{definition} A well known fact is that when $A$ is a unital C*-algebra, then $S(A)$ is the usual definition of states in $A$.